WiproOpenSourcePractice/openapphack-ansible-roles/README.md

 Mention your openapphack project github url as the project is using the new role.

 6 .
-An openapphack reviewer will try out your openapphack project and include it to the list of [validated openapphack-projects]().
-All your validated ansible roles will be add to the list [here] , Similiarly if you have yoeman generators they will be include in the list [here]()
+An openapphack reviewer will try out your openapphack project and include it to the list of [validated openapphack-projects](https://github.com/WiproOpenSourcePractice/openapphack/blob/master/openapphackprojects.md).

+ If you have contributed ansible roles to openapphack , all your validated ansible roles will be add to the list [here](https://github.com/WiproOpenSourcePractice/openapphack-ansible-roles/blob/master/validated-openapphack-ansibleroles.md) ,

+ Similiarly if you have contributed yoeman generators they will be include in the list [here](https://github.com/WiproOpenSourcePractice/openapphack-yoeman-generators/blob/master/validated-openapphack-yoeman-generators)